 A mass spectrometer is a laboratory instrument used in the analysis of biological samples, often focused on proteins, in life sciences research.
 It is frequently used to help discover biomarkers.
-According to the November 2017 published market report by Markets and Markets "Mass Spectrometry Market by Application (Pharmaceuticals, Biotechnology, Environmental testing), Platform (Single mass spectrometry (Quadrupole, TOF & Ion Trap), Hybrid mass spectrometry (Triple Quadrupole, QTOF & FTMS)) - Global Forecast to 2022, the global mass spectrometry market is expected to grow from USD \$3.44 billion in 2016 to USD \$5.27 billion by 2022, at a CAGR of 7.4% from 2016 to 2020.
-We believe PCT and CP-based products offer significant advantages in speed, reproducibility, and quality completeness of results, compared with current techniques used in the preparation of samples for mass spectrometry analysis.
+According to a July 2023 published market report by Global Market Insights, the mass spectrometry market size was \$5.4 billion in 2022 and was forecasted to reach \$9.8 billion in 2032.
+GMI listed a number of growth drivers, including growing applications in pharmaceutical and biotechnology industries - which are our areas of strength and focus.
+We believe our PCT and CP-based products offer significant advantages in speed, reproducibility, and quality completeness of results, compared with current techniques used in the preparation of samples for mass spectrometry analysis.